exasol/release-droid/doc/design.md

 #### Validate `release_droid_release_on_maven_central.yml` Workflow Exists
 `dsn~validate-maven-release-workflow-exists~1`

-RR validates that a workflow that helps us to release on Maven Central Repository exists.
+RD validates that a workflow that helps us to release on Maven Central Repository exists.

 Covers: